longturn/freeciv21/docs/Developing/Contributing/msys2.rst

 This chapter is about creating new msys2 build environment.

-1. Install MSYS2 following the documentation on their homepage
+1. Install MSYS2 following the documentation on their homepage.

-2. Download: https://sourceforge.net/projects/msys2/files/Base/x86_64/msys2-x86_64-20210228.exe for win64 host
+2. Download: https://sourceforge.net/projects/msys2/files/Base/x86_64/msys2-x86_64-20210228.exe for win64 host.

-3. Run it to install MSYS2 on build system
+3. Run it to install MSYS2 on build system.

-4. Launch :file:`msys2_shell` to update packages
+4. Launch :file:`msys2_shell` to update packages.

 .. code-block:: rst

     > pacman -Syu

-5. Install following packages with :code:`pacman -Su`
+5. Install following packages with :code:`pacman -Su`.

 6. Packages needed for building freeciv21.
 These packages are needed even if you don't plan to make the installer, but only build Freeciv21 for local use.

-7. Arch independent packages needed for building Freeciv21
+7. Arch independent packages needed for building Freeciv21.

 8. Arch independent packages always needed for building Freeciv21.
 With these packages it's possible to build Freeciv21 source tree that has already such generated files present that are created for the release tarball.